pingcap/docs-cn/system-variables.md

 - Type: String
 - Default value: ""
 - Optional Value: "", `background`
 - This variable is an instance-level system variable.
-You can use it to control the service scope of TiDB nodes under the [TiDB distributed execution framework](/tidb-distributed-execution-framework.md).
-When you set `tidb_service_scope` of a TiDB node to `background`, the TiDB distributed execution framework schedules that TiDB node to execute background tasks, such as [`ADD INDEX`](/sql-statements/sql-statement-add-index.md).
+You can use it to control the service scope of TiDB nodes under the [TiDB Distributed eXecution Framework (DXF)](/tidb-distributed-execution-framework.md).
+When you set `tidb_service_scope` of a TiDB node to `background`, the DXF schedules that TiDB node to execute background tasks, such as [`ADD INDEX`](/sql-statements/sql-statement-add-index.md).

 > **Note:**
 >
-> - If `tidb_service_scope` is not set for any TiDB node in a cluster, the TiDB distributed execution framework schedules all TiDB nodes to execute background tasks.
+> - If `tidb_service_scope` is not set for any TiDB node in a cluster, the DXF schedules all TiDB nodes to execute background tasks.
 If you are concerned about performance impact on current business, you can set `tidb_service_scope` to `background` for a few of the TiDB nodes.
 Only those nodes will execute background tasks.
-> - For newly scaled nodes, the TiDB distributed execution framework tasks are not executed by default to avoid consuming the resources of the scaled node.
+> - For newly scaled nodes, the DXF tasks are not executed by default to avoid consuming the resources of the scaled node.
 If you want this scaled node to execute background tasks, you need to manually set `tidb_service_scop` of this node to `background`.

 </CustomContent>